dtcooper/raspotify/README.md

 **Only the most current version of Raspberry Pi OS lite is supported (_currently Bullseye_).** Raspotify may work on other OS's and/or other Raspberry Pi OS version but bugs to do with compatibility issues in unsupported systems will be closed.

-## Donations

-If you're so inclined, Bitcoin my address is `1PoDcAStyJoB7zZz2mny4KjtjiEu8S44ns`. :)

-(I'd rather you donate to [librespot](https://github.com/librespot-org/librespot) instead, but there's no public address for those folks.)

 ## Disclaimer

 Per librespot's disclaimer, using librespot &mdash; the underlying library behind